yl3im/motobm/README.md

   -p, --pep             Only select repeaters with defined power.
   -6, --six             Only select repeaters with 6 digit ID.
   -zc ZONE_CAPACITY, --zone-capacity ZONE_CAPACITY
                         Channel capacity within zone.
-160 by default as for top models, use 16 for the lite ones.
+160 by default as for top models, use 16 for the lite and non-display ones.
 ```

 ## Examples